-- Ahab - King of Israel.
+- Jehoshaphat The son of King Asa of Judah.
+He took the throne of Judah after his father's death. - Ahab King of Israel.
 "There was none who sold himself to do what was evil in the sight of the Lord like Ahab, whom Jezebel his wife incited.
-He acted very abominably in going after idols" (21:25-26).
+He acted very abominably in going after idols" (21:25-26). - Micaiah A prophet of God.
+Ahab hated him because he never prophesied anything good about Ahab.